maciektabis/qcommerce-ops-automation/Readme.md

 _[Kliknij tutaj, aby przejść do polskiej wersji językowej / Click here for the Polish version](#-wersja-polska)_

-A comprehensive browser extension and Google Apps Script backend designed to automate daily operations, darkstore management, HR shift adjustments, and daily reporting for a quick-commerce delivery platform.
+A comprehensive browser extension and Google Apps Script backend designed to automate daily operations, darkstore management, shift adjustments, and daily reporting for a quick-commerce delivery platform.

 > **⚠️ Security Disclaimer:** For confidentiality (NDA) and operational security reasons, this repository is an anonymized version of the original project.
 All real API endpoints, bot tokens, spreadsheet IDs, Google Drive folder IDs, and internal company names have been replaced with placeholders.